mina-tang/RecipeForSuccess/index.md

 Quite impressive actually!
 A median rating of [insert rating] with on average of [insert number of votes] votes!
 Looks like there are a lot of high quality movies out there.

 ## Stars of the Show: It's Time to Explore the Leading Cast! 💫
 Now that we perused the movies, let's dive into their cast!
 Hang on tight, it's going to be a long (but worthwhile) ride as we explore their physical and demographic characteristics.

 <iframe src="assets/plots/pie_actor_ethnicity.html" width="750" height="550px" frameborder="0" position="relative"></iframe>

 You can see that African Americans are 20.4% of all actors in movies, whereas they only represent 14.4% of the leading cast.
 The percentages in the leading cast are also not even in the top 10 for White People and Indians, whereas they feature in the top 10 for all actors.
 German Americans go from not even being included in the all actors pie chart, to 5.42% in the lead actors pie chart.
 Wow, Meryl Streep doing the heavy lifting!
 These disparities are most likely due to a combination of casting bias, but also it is possible that we do not have much information on leading actors in Indian movies, for example.
+All this looks like good news for Gertrude.
+She is of German descent, so she might just score that sweet, sweet leading role!

-We can see that the changes are not that drastic when it comes to gender.
+The news is not so good for Gertrude when we look at gender.
 Whether in leading roles or in all roles, men represent about two thirds of all actors.
 Pretty sure in the general population it's 50/50, just saying...
 <iframe src="assets/plots/pie_actor_gender.html" width="750" height="550px" frameborder="0" position="relative"></iframe>

 Hang in there, we're almost done with this part!
 Finally, here are the distributions of some physical characteristics of the cast, with a comparison between lead actors and all actors: